b-paul/nes-adventures/square/README.md

 This was my first complete program.
 All it is is a square that you can move around with the controller, with a constant note playing in the background.
 This program taught me a lot of things, being the basics of audio, graphics and controller input.

-I didn't write this in an assembler because I started by using nasm, and couldn't be bothered to switch after realising it didn't have any 6502 support (It doesn't have any support right).
+I didn't write this in an assembler because when I started I was using nasm, and I couldn't be bothered to switch after realising it didn't have 6502 support.
+I probably could have written some macros or something, but maybe next time.

+### TODO
+Add screenshots/gif